NataliaMak20/Data-Science-Project/README.md

 # Data-Science-Projects
+###Report

-####I chose to focus on the transportation sector for my project.
+I chose to focus on the transportation sector for my project.
 There has been a significant increase in the measurement of CO2 emissions, which has resulted in environmental changes.
 The project involves creating a Machine Learning model that employs linear regression to estimate the level of pollution that a car engine could emit.
 Main focus is on utilising a Machine Learning approach to address the expected CO2 emissions resulting from vehicles.
 I collected a large dataset containing diverse varieties of cars.